rj00a/evenio/tutorial/ch06_targeted_events.md

   For instance, the standard [`Insert`], [`Remove`], and [`Despawn`] events are targeted.
 - Untargeted events are everything else.

-Targeted events enable systems to efficiently ignore events whose targets do not match a given [`Query`].
+Targeted events enable handlers to efficiently ignore events whose targets do not match a given [`Query`].

 To create a targeted event using the `Event` derive macro, we mark an `EntityId` field with the `#[event(target)]` attribute.
 Events without the `#[event(target)]` attribute are untargeted.